instill-ai/instill-core/.github/CONTRIBUTING.md

 ## Development and codebase contribution

-Before delving into the details to come up with your first PR, please familiarise yourself with the project structure of [Instill Core](https://github.com/instill-ai/instill-core).
+Before delving into the details to come up with your first PR, please familiarise yourself with the project structure of 🔮 [**Instill Core**](https://github.com/instill-ai/instill-core).

 ### Prerequisites